 Savings Accounts: Any cash you have in savings, certificates of deposit (CD) or money market accounts should be listed here.

 IRA or Other Retirement Accounts: Provide the total of any Traditional IRA, Roth IRA, 401(k) or other retirement accounts.
 The value of retirement accounts you never rolled over from previous employers should also be included.
 These accounts will also be listed in the Other Personal Property and Assets section of the form.

 Accounts and Notes Receivable: This will reflect the sum of your accounts receivable and notes receivable found in the Other Personal Property and Assets section.
 Any money that you have lent to others will also be listed here.

 Life Insurance – Cash Surrender Value Only: If you have listed any whole life insurance policies in the Life Insurance Held section, list the full cash surrender value.
-Other insurance policy types are not required by the SBA in this form field.
+The SBA does not require other insurance policy types in this form field.